Persephone: 6 Powerful Ways to Connect With the Goddess of the Underworld

 Don’t get hung up on signs and don’t ask for them very often.

-You can call out to Persephone during meditation and see if you receive any intuitive insights.
+You can pray to Persephone during meditation and see if you receive any intuitive insights.